Yasothon province: History

+The moated town of Dong Mueang Toei in Kham Khuean Kaeo district carries an inscription naming the place Śaṅkhapura.
+Chaowanee Lekkla places it about 400 km from Sambor Prei Kuk by the Chi, contemporary with that centre and working its own iron.
+She states that the evidence is not sufficient to place the town within Zhēnlà's area of political influence, and that a shared Shaiva cult does not establish one.

 The province was created on 1 March 1972, when it was split off from Ubon Ratchathani.

 Symbols

 The seal of the province shows two mythical lions, called singh, facing the chedi Prathat Anon, in the temple Wat Maha That in the city of Yasothon.
 In the legendary account of the founding of the city, a lion came out of the forest when the site was chosen; hence the city was called Ban Singh Tha (บ้านสิงห์ท่า), Home (of) Imposing Lion.
 At the bottom of the seal is a lotus flower (Nymphaea lotus), as the lotus is both the provincial flower of the province and of Ubon Ratchathani province, of which Yasothon was part until 1972.
 The provincial tree is Anisoptera costata.
 The provincial aquatic life is the sheatfish Ompok bimaculatus.